Golf Mk3 > The Mk3 Golf Ecomatic Page

 The Volkswagen Golf Ecomatic got its name from the words "Ecology" and "Automatic", and was produced late 1993 - mid 1994 with mention in press statements as early as 1992.
 It was ahead of it's time, and as a result was a sales failure with only approximately 4000 vehicles made.
 Ironically, stop-starts are now coming back in fashion, some not necessarily as good as the Ecomatic (I would say that wouldn't I?), and also are marketed as something new.

 If you type "Golf Ecomatic" into Google, not a lot comes up, aside from part numbers from VAGCAT and foreign online parts systems.
 There also isn't a lot of information about what they are anywhere, so I created this site is an attempt to inform people of what the Golf Ecomatic is and how it worked.
-Because I own three of them and also another Mk3, it is going to be a bit biased, so don't say you haven't been warned.
+Because I own four of them and also another Mk3, it is going to be a bit biased, so don't say you haven't been warned.

 Go to the Ecomatic Forum